olivierfriard/boris_docs/material_mkdocs/docs/start.md

 # Starting BORIS

-Once installed BORIS can be launched by clicking on its icon.
+Once BORIS is installed, it can be launched by clicking on its icon.

-For launching BORIS from sources see the [Run BORIS from source code](https://www.boris.unito.it/pages/run_from_source_code.html) section.
+If you want to launch BORIS from the source code, refer to the [Run BORIS from source code](https://www.boris.unito.it/pages/run_from_source_code.html) section.

 !!! note "First launch"

-    The first launch of BORIS can take some time to show up.
+    The initial launch of BORIS may take some time to display.
 Please be patient!

-The main window of BORIS will show up.
-All commands of the toolbar are disabled for now except the `Preferences` button.
+The main window of BORIS will appear.
+Currently, all commands on the toolbar are disabled, except for the Preferences button.

 <figure markdown>